-RYAN WHITE PART B/DSHS STATE SERVICES 1718 HOUSTON HSDA SERVICE-SPECIFIC STANDARDS OF CARE HEALTH INSURANCE ASSISTANCE
+RYAN WHITE PART B/DSHS STATE SERVICES 1819 HOUSTON HSDA SERVICE-SPECIFIC STANDARDS OF CARE HEALTH INSURANCE ASSISTANCE - DRAFT

-STANDARD MEASURE 9.0 S ervice-Specific Requirements 9.0 S 9.1 Scope of Service Health Insurance Assistance: The Health Insurance Assistance (HIP) service category is intended to help HIV positive individuals maintain a continuity of medical benefits without gaps in health insurance coverage or discretion of treatment.
+STANDARD MEASURE 9.0 S ervice-Specific Requirements 9.1 Scope of Service Health Insurance Assistance: The Health Insurance Assistance (HIP) service category is intended to help HIV positive individuals maintain a continuity of medical benefits without gaps in health insurance coverage or discretion of treatment.
 This financial assistance program enables eligible individuals who are HIV positive to utilize their existing third party or public assistance (e.g. Medicare) medical insurance, not to exceed the cost of care delivery.
 Under this provision an agency can provide assistance with health insurance premiums, co-payments, co-insurance, deductibles, Medicare Part D premiums, and tax reconciliation.
+Program's Policies and Procedures indicate compliance with expected Scope of Services.
+Documentation of provision of services compliant with Scope of Services present in client files.
 Co-Payment: A cost-sharing requirement that requires the insured to pay a specific dollar amount for each unit of service.
-Co-Insurance: A cost-sharing requirement that requires the insured to pay a percentage of costs for covered services/prescription.
-Deductible: A cost-sharing requirement that requires the insured to pay a percentage of costs for covered services/prescription.
+Co-Insurance: A cost-sharing requirement that requirement that requires the insured to pay a percentage of costs for covered services/prescription.
 Deductible: A cost-sharing requirement that requires the insured pay a certain amount for health care or prescription, before the prescription drug plan or other insurance begins to pay.
 Premium: The amount paid by the insured to an insurance company to obtain or maintain and insurance policy.
 Tax Reconciliation: A refundable credit will be given on an individual's federal income tax return if the amount of advance-credit payments is less than the tax credit they should have received.
 Conversely, individuals will have to repay any excess advance payments with their tax returns if the advance payments for the year are more than the credit amount.
 Advance Premium Tax Credit (APTC) Tax Liability: Tax liability associated with the APTC reconciliation; reimbursement cap of 50% of the tax due up to a maximum of \$500.
-Program's Policies and Procedures indicate compliance with expected Scope of Services.
-Documentation of provision of services compliant wis Scope of Services present in client files.
 Revised Income Guidelines: Marketplace Plans: 100-400% of Federal Poverty Level All other plans: 0-400% of Federal Poverty Level Exception: Clients who were enrolled prior to November 1, 2015 will maintain their eligibility in subsequent plan years even if below 100% or between 400-500% of federal poverty guidelines.

-STANDARD MEASURE 9.0 S 9.0 Service-Specific Requirements 9.2 Compliance with Regional Health Insurance Assistance Policy The Agency will establish and track all requirements outlined in the DSHS-approved Regional Health Insurance Assistance Policy (HIA-1601).
+STANDARD MEASURE 9.0 S 9.0 Service-Specific Requirements 9.2 Compliance with Regional Health Insurance Assistance Policy The Agency will establish and track all requirements outlined in the DSHS-approved Regional Health Insurance Assistance Policy (HIA-1701).
 Annual Review of agency shows compliance with established policy.
 9.3 Clients Referral and Tracking Agency receives referrals from a broad range of HIV/AIDS service providers and makes appropriate referrals out when necessary.
 Agencies must maintain referral relationships with organizations or individuals who can provide income tax preparation assistance.
 Documentation of referrals received Documentation of referrals out Staff reports indicate compliance 9.4 Ongoing Training Eight (8) hours annually of continuing education in HIV/AIDS related or other specific topics including a minimum of two (2) hours training in Medicare Part D is required.
 Minimum of two (2) hours training for all relevant staff on how to indentify advance premium tax credits and liabilities.
 Materials for staff training and continuing education are on file Staff interviews indicate compliance 9.5 Staff Experience A minimum of one year documented HIV/AIDS work experience is preferred.
 Documentation of work experience in personnel file 9.6 Staff Supervision Staff services are supervised by a paid coordinator or manager.
-Review of personnel files indicates compliance Review of agency's Policies & Procedures Manual indicates compliance
+Review of personnel files indicates compliance Review of agency's Policies &amp; Procedures Manual indicates compliance